rsalmond/TIL/five dollar words.md

 Numinous: having a strong spiritual or divine quality.

+Patency: the condition of being open, expanded, or unobstructed.

 Sophist: teacher of philosophy in ancient Greece.

 Stricture: restriction, rule.
 A sternly critical remark.